Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 .
 ### AR-vos-Directory within the ARpoise Directory Service - layers list

-The AR-vos-Directory will initially contain only the example layers we have set up as templates.
+The AR-vos-Directory will initially contain only the example layers we have set up as templates, positioned at our default location on the Bay.

+We have set up three example AR-vos layers which you can use as a template to copy and paste into the artists' accounts, for them to modify and change into layers with their own content.
 - Example_AR-vosGeo
 - Example_AR-vosImage
 - Example_AR-vosSLAM

-![AR-vos-Directory_metalayerList](images/AR-vos-Directory_metalayerList.png)

-### Add 3 new entries for first artist

-Now use the **New Layer** link to add 3 new layers for your first artist.
-The layers will be added at the end of the list.

-#### Explanation:

-We have set up three example AR-vos layers which you can use as a template to copy and paste into the artists' accounts, for them to modify and change into layers with their own content.
+Notes:
 - We have given them all names that include "AR-vos," so the artists know which layers can be viewed in which apps.
 The app can only see the layers that are listed in the corresponding directory.
 - There is no difference between the .xml for an ARpoise geolocative layer and that for an AR-vos geolocative layer.
 We have literally copied and pasted the ARpoise .xml file from the Arpoise-Directory folder into the AR-vos-Directory folder.
 - In fact, there is no difference between the porPOIse web form to create an AR-vos geolocative, image trigger or SLAM layer!
 The difference is mainly one single field in the artist's POI configuration - as we will describe in the artist tutorial for setting up an AR-vos layer.
 But we decided to give the layers distinct names for clarity.

+![AR-vos-Directory_metalayerList](images/AR-vos-Directory_metalayerList.png)

+### Add 3 new entries for first artist

+Now use the **New Layer** link above the layer list to add 3 new layers for your first artist.
+The layers will be added at the end of the list.

+#### Explanation:

 .
 **Naming the new AR-vos artist layers**